 --help output, with

---traceflag all enabling all of them.
-Debug logs are only available in debug builds of SPDK.
+--logflag all enabling all of them.
+Additionally enables debug print level in debug builds of SPDK.

 CPU mask is mentioned it is a string in one of the following formats:

 The following CPU masks are equal and correspond to CPUs 0, 1, 2, 8, 9, 10, 11 and 12: